**[Updated Pre-Proposal Discussion] DOT Recovery Loan to Hyperbridge Exploit Victims**

 • Ranked 5th most active bridge by daily addresses on Token Terminal (November 2025)

-• Intent Gateway launched September 2025 and continues to operate normally (unaffected by the exploit)
+• Intent Gateway launched September 2025, continues operating normally

 What This Does NOT Ask For